melaniehuang/PingPong/README.md

 - Sick as background ball grafix

 ## Things that tripped me up:
-*Shittenhell, I soldered the complete wrong circuit and now I have no working buttons!
-Keyboard shortcuts to add points available: Hit A for Player 1, hit S for Player 2
+**Shittenhell, I soldered the complete wrong circuit and now I have no working buttons** : Keyboard shortcuts to add points available: Hit A for Player 1, hit S for Player 2

 *Crap!
 I gave a point to the wrong player?!*

 Keyboard shortcuts to deduct points available: Hit Z for Player 1, hit X for Player 2

 **What on earth is going on?
-Why aren't things appearing in my text input fields?**\s\s Controlp5.js isn't friends with Processing 3's new pixelDensity(2) in case you tried to add that in...
+Why isn't text appearing in my text input fields?**\s\s Controlp5.js isn't friends with Processing 3's new pixelDensity(2) in case you tried to add that in...

 **People are flooding into the tournament, why doesn't it work on the Mac Mini and external display?**\s\s